 Rush or skip any phase and your change will only last as long as you are there to force it, but if you make it to the end of phase 3, you should have a team that is fully bought-in, believing in the change, and skilled enough in the new practice to keep it around.

 Phase 1: Prove it

-The first phase of change is both the most important and also the most often skipped or ignored.
-This phase has two main objectives.
-First, tune the process to the particular team, situation and local conditions.
-Second, start to build confidence in the change.
+The first phase of change is both the most important, and also the most often skipped or ignored.
+This phase has two main objectives: first, tune the process to the particular team, situation and local conditions, and second, start to build confidence in the change.